Yoona8/frontend-curriculum/notes/javascript.md

   - `instanceof` becomes useless
   - inheritance (prototype) won't work
 - `new` keyword doesn't call the function, it creates an object with it's fields (when we use `this.name = name`)
-  - JS gives the information to object created with `new Player` on what constructor was used to create it
+  - JS gives the information to an object created with `new Player` on what constructor was used to create it
 - if you try to imitate a constructor and `return this;`, `this` would be a global object

 </details>

 ## Classes
 <details>
-<summary>Notes</summary>
+<summary>General info</summary>

 - `class Player {}` better to use instead of `const Singer = class {};`
-- `constructor() {}` helps to create and instance of a class, all the properties are defined there
+- `constructor() {}` helps to create an instance of a class, all the properties are defined there
 - `play() {}` methods are still inside `prototype`, like when using an object
 - `constructor` is optional
-- `new` for creating an instance instance (or type error)
+- `new` for creating an instance (or type error)
 - `undefined` if try to access the property, which is not in the class
 - static methods are not inherited, used on a class
 ```JavaScript